APS Fund for Teaching and Public Understanding

 - Abstract: Summarize the project in 300 words or less.

 - Narrative description of project.
 Describe concretely and succinctly (1,000 words or less) the project goals and the way those goals will be met.
 Be specific about what the products and benefits of the project will be.
-Briefly describe other similar resources or projects and illustrate how your resource or project is different.
+If similar resources or projects exist, illustrate how your resource or project is different.
+Applications should clearly explain how a project will:

 - Other funding sources: If seeking or anticipating funding from other sources, please identify these, including whether any other funding is committed now or will be by the time the project begins.